Browning Buck Mark Mild Makeover

 TandemKross Halo charging ring for the Browning Buck Mark

 Installation of this lightweight aluminum ring is pretty easy.
 Remove the magazine, and lock the slide back.
 Confirm the Buck Mark is unloaded.
 Slide the Halo down onto the rear of the slide.
 Make sure it’s centered on the slide, and neither too high nor too low.
 Install the two cross bolts, and tighten until they are just snug.
 At that point, I alternate between the two, tightening them evenly about a quarter turn each.
 Once done, all that is needed is a quick function check to make sure it’s not interfering with normal operation.
 Now it’s far easier to chamber a round, clear a jam (which I hope to avoid), and lock open the slide to render the pistol safe.
 At $49.99, consider it money well spent.
-Find it here.
+Find the halo Charging Ring here.

 TandemKross Halo charging ring for the Browning Buck Mark, installed